Rethinking the Evaluation Protocol of Domain Generalization: Rethinking the Evaluation Protocol

 \subsection{Pretraining}

-When the most widely used domain generalization benchmark dataset PACS is released \cite{li2017deeper}, the authors proposed a baseline "Deep-All", an AlexNet \cite{krizhevsky2017imagenet} pretrained on ImageNet and optimized using ERM \cite{vapnik1991principles}.
+When the most widely used domain generalization benchmark dataset PACS is released \cite{li2017deeper}, the authors proposed a baseline "Deep-All", an AlexNet \cite{krizhevsky2017imagenet} supervised pretrained on ImageNet and optimized using ERM \cite{vapnik1991principles}.
 To ensure comparability with prior research, subsequent studies have consistently followed this practice, even as the backbone architecture has evolved from AlexNet \cite{li2017deeper} to ResNet-18 \cite{carlucci2019domain, matsuura2020domain, nam2021reducing, huang2020self} and more recently to ResNet-50 \cite{gulrajani2020search, cha2021swad, rame2022fishr}.
-Since the size of PACS is too small for a deep network to be trained from scratch, the utilization of pretrained weights seems to have certain rationality.
-However, bringing in extra knowledge beyond training data may have a potential negative effect of test data information leakage.
-This will hurt the pure and accurate evaluation of OOD generalization.
-For instance, VLCS \cite{khosla2012undoing} and NICO++ \cite{zhang2022nico++} comprises entirely real photos, which resemble the pretrained dataset ImageNet.
+It is worth noting that bringing in extra knowledge beyond training data may have a potential negative effect of test data information leakage, hurting the accurate evaluation of OOD generalization.
+For instance, VLCS \cite{khosla2012undoing}, TerraInc \cite{beery2018recognition} and NICO++ \cite{zhang2023nico++} comprise entirely real photos, which resemble the pretrained dataset ImageNet.
 Similarly, some domains in PACS \cite{li2017deeper}, OfficeHome \cite{venkateswara2017deep}, and DomainNet \cite{peng2019moment} also include real photos that share similar characteristics with ImageNet.
 When using these data as test domains, there could be potential leakage of test data information from the pretrained weights.